Nguyen187299/Churn-Prediction/README.md

 # Bank Churn Classifyer

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+This repository holds an attempt to predict whether a person's bank account will churn or not using machine learning algorithms with data from the Binary Classification with a Bank Churn Dataset <br> https://www.kaggle.com/competitions/playground-series-s4e1/data?select=test.csv

 ## Overview